LeAnsman/Aircnc/README.md

-# StockZ
+# Aircnc

-StockZ is a e-commerce for shoes.
+Aircnc is a clone of Airbnb made with React and Node

 ## Aim